By Laura Beck, The Eden Alternative

 We were crushed.
 Moments like this hit you right between the eyes… you just don’t know.
 You don’t know what people carry from their past that may drive how they express themselves in the present.

 What speaks to me about the movement to create trauma-informed culture is that it highlights yet another essential layer of what it means to know someone deeply.
 Being trauma-informed gives us the opportunity to step up our game.
 This is the work we do, as advocates for and practitioners of person-directed care.
 Our job is to focus, like a laser, on those things that make someone who they are.
 Personhood is multi-layered and complex.
 And when we devote ourselves to the art of knowing someone well through gentleness and sensitivity, we have the capacity to support their sense of security in a world that may not feel so safe.
 Becoming trauma-informed gives us another opportunity to be worldmakers.
 Every time we help just one person feel seen, or feel safer, or feel unconditionally accepted – no matter what their wounds may be – we help create a kinder, more inclusive world.

 Creating a trauma-informed culture isn’t only about the people we serve, but it’s about our colleagues too.
-An October 2018 post in McKnight’s about trauma-informed care brings up the importance of teaching staff to stop “eating their young.”
-The post goes on to emphasize that the ripple effects are vast.
+It’s important to teach staff to stop “eating their young.”
+The ripple effects are vast.
 Not only does a lack of awareness impact the relationships at the core of your organization’s culture, but it can have a profound impact on staff retention as well.
 And when we can’t retain employees, we can’t maintain the consistent assignment of staff that is foundational to understanding someone’s needs.

 The case for trauma-informed care reaches well beyond the quest for compliance.
 What steps are you taking to create a trauma-informed culture?
 Let us know by sharing your story below.